course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration/README.md

 git clone https://github.com/course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration
 ```
 4. Set your working directory to the just cloned folder using cd How-does-Airbnb-pricing-differ-between-stay-duration
-5. Type make
+5. Type
-6. In your local folder, the generated output with the regression results can be found:
 ```
-{xxxx}
+make
 ```
+6. The generated results can be found in the ../output folder

 ## 6. Interpretation & Conclusions